zulip/zulip/docs/production/deployment.md

 ### nginx configuration

+For `nginx` configuration, there's two things you need to setup:
+* The root `nginx.conf` file.
+We recommend using `/etc/nginx/nginx.conf` from your Zulip server for our recommended settings.
+E.g. if you don't set `client_max_body_size`, it won't be possible to upload large files to your Zulip server.
-You can look at our
-[nginx reverse proxy configuration][nginx-loadbalancer] to see an example of how to do this properly (the various include files are available via the `zulip::nginx` puppet module).
-Or modify this example:
+* The `nginx` site-specific configuration (in `/etc/nginx/sites-available`) for the Zulip app.
+You can look at our [nginx reverse proxy configuration][nginx-loadbalancer] to see an example of how to do this properly (the various include files are available via the `zulip::nginx` puppet module).
+Or modify this
+  example:

 ```
 map $http_upgrade $connection_upgrade {